-Credit: Sulala Animal Rescue, Gaza
+Credit: Sulala Animal Rescue

 Helping animals in Palestine.